nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `clear`

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-Using the clear command will delete all the buyers from the BuyerList, and there is no way to undo this, you may lose your data permanently.
+Using the clear command will delete all the buyers from the list of buyers, and there is no way to undo this, you may lose your data permanently.
 </div>

 <a id="meet-ups"></a>